Azure/azure-cosmos-dotnet-v3/docs/SdkDesign.md

 ## Handler pipeline

 The handler pipeline processes the RequestMessage and each handler can choose to augment it in different ways, as shown in our [handler samples](../Microsoft.Azure.Cosmos.Samples/Usage/Handlers/) and also handle certain error conditions and retry, like our own [RetryHandler](../Microsoft.Azure.Cosmos/src/Handler/RetryHandler.cs).
+The RetryHandler will handle any failures from the [Transport layer](#transport) that should be [handled as regional failovers](#cross-region-retries).

 The default pipeline structure is: